ArtiumAr/distributed_ocr/README.md

 # distributed_ocr

-This an application I wrote that applies OCR to images in a distributed matter.
+This an application I wrote that applies OCR to images in a distributed manner.
+The server runs on AWS EC2 instances, with the clients using SQS queues to request jobs to be completed by the server.
+The result is then uploaded to S3.

 Usage